lex-node/governance/constitution/constitution.md

 * **Stakeholder:** any Party who has had a Governance Stake for at least the Maturation Period. []
 * **Pocket Protocol:** the validity, consensus and coordination rules and procedures embodied in Pocket Core.
 * **Pocket Technologies:** /placeholder/ [NOTE TO SELF: GLOBAL REVIEW OF "POCKET NETWORK" vs. "POCKET TECHNOLOGIES" and where each is appropriate]
 * **POKT:** the unit of account recognized as "POKT" by Pocket Core on the Pocket Network and Pocket Blockchain.
 Balances of POKT are tracked in denominations of "pokt" or "upockt" in the "coins" or "balance" field for each unique address / public key on the Pocket Blockchain.
-POKT is the native cryptocurrency of the Pocket Network and Pocket Blockchain.
+POKT is the native cryptocurrency of the Pocket Network and Pocket Blockchain
+* **POKT Block Reward:** the POKT that is automatically minted in accordance with the Pocket Protocol every time a proposed block is validated by Validator Nodes on the Pocket Network for inclusion in the Pocket Blockchain
+* **POKT DevFund Award:** the portion of each POKT Block Reward that is [automatically] allocated to the Council [Smart Contract] [NOTE TO DRAFT: mechanics of how POKT rewards get controlled by Council to be discussed given cross-chain dynamics etc.]
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
 * **Seed Node:** a Node (other than a Valiadtor Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.